 If you’re going to offer 100+ menu items, your kitchen better be able to handle those many items.
 Unfortunately, from what I experienced, they can’t.
 I went on a Thursday, a little after one pm, and they weren’t even busy although the kitchen struggled based on how badly my order had come out.

 The easiest thing you can do at the very least in a restaurant is meet the minimum expectation which is to have the final product look somewhat like the picture.
 See for yourself, but I’d say that’s a fail.

 The gyoza filling flavor was quite good, and the only thing lacking was preparation because whoever prepared it, unevenly seared the bottoms of the gyoza for six out of nine of the pieces.

 The only thing off tasting was the gyoza dipping sauce because it wasn’t the gyoza sauce, and I’m sure they gave me the wrong one.
 It tasted like they had used some alcohol base like sake/mirin, shoyu sauce because the alcohol wasn’t cooked off.
-I didn’t get the typical vinegar and soy sauce and layu sauce combo which I think is their chili oil dipping sauce.
+I didn’t get the typical vinegar and soy sauce and layu sauce combo which I think is there chili oil dipping sauce.